-*1987 in Haskovo, Bulgaria.
-Mariya Nikolova is a doctoral candidate of the Research Training Group Minor Cosmopolitanisms with a joint PhD fellowship at Potsdam University (Germany) and the University of New South Wales, Sydney (Australia).
+Born on 1987 in Haskovo, Bulgaria, Mariya Nikolova is a doctoral candidate of the Research Training Group Minor Cosmopolitanisms with a joint PhD fellowship at Potsdam University (Germany) and the University of New South Wales, Sydney (Australia).
 She is a member of the doctoral network "Perspectives in the Cultural Analysis: Black Diaspora, Decoloniality, and Transnationalism".
 Mariya has worked as an interpreter for women affected by HIV at the Bremer Public Health Department and was coordinator of the Volunteer, English and Youth Zones Departments of the Bulgarian Youth and Children Parliament.
-She received a Masters degree in Transnational Literature, Theater and Film at the University of Bremen, Germany, and a Bachelor degree in English-Speaking Cultures and Political Science at the University of Bremen and Birmingham City University, GB.
-After graduating First English Language School in Sofia, Mariya moved to Germany and started the blog The Walls Are Made of Sound (link below) as a personal documentation of experimental poetry and photography.
+She received an M.A. degree in Transnational Literature, Theater, and Film at the University of Bremen, Germany, and a Bachelor degree in English-Speaking Cultures and Political Science at the University of Bremen and Birmingham City University, GB.
+After graduating from First English Language School in Sofia, Mariya moved to Germany and started the blog The Walls Are Made of Sound as a personal documentation of experimental poetry and photography.

 “White Violence and Spectral Blackness in Don DeLillo’s Zero K”, COPAS: Current Objectives of Postgraduate American Studies.
-Vol 20, No. 2. copas.uniregensburg.de/article/view/320
+Vol 20, No. 2.
+Link to Article

 “Jumpcut” and “Pinecones”.
 Minor Cosmopolitan: Thinking Art, Politics and the Universe Together Otherwise.
 Diaphanes, 2020.